adbayre/adbayre/README.md

 # Hi, I'm Adrien 👋

 I'm a 20-year-old engineering student from France with a strong interest in **market finance**, **data science**, and **system modeling**.
-Currently in my 1st year of a Master's in Engineering (graduating 2027), I am building a skillset to work into the **quantitative finance** industry.
+Currently in my 1st year of Master's in Financial Engineering (graduating 2027), I am building a skillset to work into the **quantitative finance** industry.

 ---